Mulch can be anything placed on top of soil to cover and protect it.

 Leaves - Rather then sending deciduous leaves to the land fill every autumn, they can be used as an excellent mulch or added to the compost pile.

 Pine needles - If you have a friend with a pine tree, they would probably be very happy to get rid of the needles.
 Pine needles are excellent mulch because they break down very slowly.
-Unfortunately, despite popular opinion, green pine needles only slightly alter soil pH and dried needles do not change it at all.
+Unfortunately, despite popular opinion, green pine needles only slightly alter soil pH and dried needles do not acidify it at all.

 How to apply mulch